bharatgudihal/Engine/Readme.txt

 Notes:

-1) There are random launch bugs that I will be trying to fix.
-Will post updates as and when they get fixed.
+1) Reduced the frequency of random launch bugs.